-Man City Slips Further Behind Leader Everton With Leeds Draw
+Man City slips further behind leader Everton with Leeds draw

 Everton is enjoying its best start to a season since the 19th century after a seventh straight win in all competitions.

-But Yerry Mina headed Everton back in front after meeting a free kick from fellow Colombian James Rodrguez in first-half stoppage time.
+But Yerry Mina headed Everton back in front after meeting a free kick from fellow Colombian James Rodríguez in first-half stoppage time.

 Brighton, which scored a late second from Yves Bissouma, has three points from four games.